Mustafa Shokay: Political career

 On 10 December 1917 the project of creating autonomy was submitted.
-On the 4th Congress in Turkestan, Turkestan autonomy, known as the Kokand Autonomy.
-After overthrowing the Russian Provisional Government was declared in Petrograd during the armed uprising on 25 October, the Bolsheviks carried out popular measures for the people in the election-Russian Constituent Assembly of Russia.
-But in election 12 November 1917 the Bolsheviks received only 23.9% of the vote against 40.4% for the Right Socialist-Revolutionaries.
+On the 4th Congress in Turkestan, Turkestan autonomy, known as the Kokand Autonomy was founded.
+After the end of the Russian Provisional Government was declared in Petrograd during the armed uprising on 25 October, the Bolsheviks decided to hold elections to the Constituent Assembly of Russia.
+However, in the November 1917 election the Bolsheviks received only 23.9% of the vote against 40.4% for the Right Socialist-Revolutionaries.

-In such circumstances, the Kokand government announced its intention to create on 20 March 1918, its parliament by universal direct, equal and secret ballot.
-Two thirds of the seats in parliament were for Muslim MPs and one third – representatives of non-Muslims.
+In such circumstances, on 20 March 1918 the Kokand government announced its intention to create a parliament with universal direct, equal and secret elecrions.
+Two thirds of the seats in parliament were reserved for Muslim MPs and one third for representatives of non-Muslims.
 The existence of such a parliament was to be the first step towards the democratization of Turkestan.
 But Chairman of People's Commissars of the Turkestan Republic Fedor Kolesov, said: